-- Take-off or landing must be conducted into wind to the extent practicable (regulation 91.380).

-Most aircraft operating at an aerodrome will be taking off and landing on the runway most closely aligned into wind (the active runway) therefore, taking off and landing downwind is not recommended.
-However, it should be noted that aircraft operating procedures might require the use of a runway not aligned with the prevailing wind.

-- Where it is not practicable to land or take-off into wind, pilots must operate within the limitations prescribed in the Aircraft Flight Manual (AFM) (regulation 91.095) and be satisfied that traffic conditions at the aerodrome will allow such a take-off or landing can be conducted safely.

-- 6.2.3 Pilots should consider the following hazards if planning to take-off or land downwind:

-- wind strength just above ground level may be significantly stronger than indicated by the windsock
+- 6.2.1 Take-off or landing must be conducted into wind to the extent practicable (regulation 91.380).
+Most aircraft operating at an aerodrome will be taking off and landing on the runway most closely aligned into wind; therefore taking off and landing downwind is not recommended.
+However, it should be noted that aircraft operating procedures might require the use of a runway not aligned with the prevailing wind. - 6.2.2 Where it is not practicable to land or take-off into wind, pilots must operate within the limitations prescribed in the aircraft flight manual instructions (regulation 91.095) and be satisfied that traffic conditions at the aerodrome will allow such a take-off or landing can be conducted safely. - 6.2.3 Pilots should consider the following hazards if planning to take-off or land downwind: - the wind strength just above ground level may be significantly stronger than indicated by the windsock - windshear on take-off can result in the following outcomes: - higher groundspeed at lift-off - a longer take-off distance required - a shallower angle of climb - degraded obstacle clearance - in the event of an emergency landing straight ahead, touchdown will be at a higher groundspeed. - windshear on landing can result in the following outcomes: - higher groundspeed at touchdown - a longer landing distance required.

-- windshear (for take-off):

-- higher groundspeed at lift-off

-- a longer take-off distance required

-- a shallower angle of climb

-- degraded obstacle clearance

-- in the event of an emergency landing straight ahead, touchdown will be at a higher groundspeed.

-- windshear (for landing):

-- higher groundspeed at touchdown

-- a longer landing distance required.